Raspberry Pi » Raspberry Pi Expansion Boards » Pololu Dual G2 High-Power Motor Drivers for Raspberry Pi »

 Note that this motor driver add-on is designed specifically for newer versions of the Raspberry Pi with 40-pin GPIO headers, including the Model B+, Model A+, Raspberry Pi 2 Model B, and Raspberry Pi 3 Model B. The board matches the Raspberry Pi HAT (Hardware Attached on Top) mechanical specification, although it does not conform to the full HAT specifications due to the lack of an ID EEPROM.
 (A footprint for adding your own EEPROM is available for applications where one would be useful; pull-ups on SDA, SCL, and WP are provided.)
 It is not practical to use this expansion board with the original Raspberry Pi Model A or Model B due to differences in their pinout and form factor.

 These dual motor drivers are also available as Arduino shields.
 For single-channel versions in a more compact form factor, consider our High-Power Motor Drivers.
-For smaller, lower power, and lower cost alternatives designed for a Raspberry Pi, consider our Dual MC33926 Motor Driver for Raspberry Pi and DRV8835 Dual Motor Driver for Raspberry Pi.
+For smaller, lower power, and lower cost alternatives designed for a Raspberry Pi, consider our Dual MC33926 Motor Driver for Raspberry Pi, Dual MAX14870 Motor Driver for Raspberry Pi, and DRV8835 Dual Motor Driver for Raspberry Pi.

 Features common to all versions